-Surgeons in Australia separating conjoined girls from Bhutan
+Surgeons in Australia separate conjoined girls from Bhutan

-SYDNEY (AP) — Surgeons in Australia begun separating conjoined twins from Bhutan in a delicate operation expected to last most of the day.
+SYDNEY (AP) — Conjoined twins from Bhutan were separated at an Australian hospital Friday in a delicate operation that divided their shared liver and reconstructed their abdomens.

-The 15-month-old girls, Nima and Dawa, are joined at the torso and share a liver and possibly a bowel.
-They arrived in Australia last month and their surgery started Friday morning after doctors deemed them ready.
+The 15-month-old girls, Nima and Dawa, were doing well after the surgery that lasted almost six hours, said Joe Crameri, the head of pediatric surgery at Melbourne’s Royal Children’s Hospital.

-The doctor leading the team of 18 surgeons, nurses and anesthetists said the operation possibly could go into the night.
+“There weren’t any things inside the girls’ tummies that we weren’t really prepared for,” he told reporters.

 Most Read Nation & World Stories